 Culottes are fitted at the waist but flared and cut at knee-length or shorter.
 They sometimes look like a skirt when the wearer is standing still.
 Culottes are a popular option for Summer when you want a lighter and cooler option.

 Fatigue pants were modeled on military uniforms.
 They can also be called cargo pants or army pants and often have patch pockets on the sides.
 You will most often find them in olive or grey neutral colors.

 Jeans are popular for all ages and can be dressed up or down.
-The trusty denim fabric can be dyed different colors, stonewashed, ripped and crimped to give a wide range of textures.
+The trusty denim fabric can be dyed in different colors, stonewashed, ripped, and crimped to give a wide range of textures.

 Denim jeans have a range of styles too.
-High rise, low rise, bootleg, straight leg, regular cut, bell bottoms, skinny jeans and Capri are all styles that can be associated with denim and jeans.
+High rise, low rise, bootleg, straight leg, regular cut, bell bottoms, skinny jeans, and Capri are all styles of jeans.
 Jeans in particular come in all sorts of lengths as well as sizes.
 Knowing the different measurements used in constructing a pair of jeans helps to know about the fit and the style.
 Jeans remain one of the most popular types of pants for both men and women.
 As I sit here typing, guess what I'm wearing?
 Jeans of course!

 Harem pants are full and flowing as they are gathered at the waist and at the ankles.
 These types of pants are extremely comfortable to wear even in hot weather and are made from fabrics such as rayon which are fine and drape easily.

 Hot pants, made popular in the sixties and seventies are really shorts.
 Their main feature is they are very (sometimes extremely) short.

 Jodhpurs are a copy of the pants worn for horseriding and seen at horse events.
 They are loose to the knees and then have an added cuff to complete the style to the ankles.
 Worn by men and women in the riding fraternity, they have made their way into the fashion world.